 What are assessments?

-An assessment is an examination of a system’s infrastructure and operating practices to identify potential pathways for contamination.
+An assessment is a review of a system’s infrastructure and operating practices to identify potential pathways for contamination.
 Assessments are required after a system has exceeded certain Treatment Technique (TT) triggers.

 The following documents provide more information on assessments and are available on the IDEM Forms page.

-- Level 1 Assessment for Transient Non-Community Water Systems
+- Level 1 Assessment Transient Non-Community Water Systems

-- Level 1 Assessment for Non-Transient Non-Community (NTNC) or Community Water Systems (CWS)
+- Level 1 Assessment Non-Transient Non-Community (NTNC) or Community Water Systems (CWS)

-- Level 2 Assessments for Transient Non-Community Water Systems
+- Level 2 Assessment Transient Non-Community Water Systems

-- Level 2 Assessments for Non-Transient Non-Community or Community Water Systems (CWS)
+- Level 2 Assessment Non-Transient Non-Community (NTNC) or Community Water Systems (CWS)

 Want to know more information about RTCR?